 But there were also programs around not talking, not telling anyone about the abuse.
 Programs that were simply loops of negative messages regarding not having any worth, not being loved, not being able to survive outside of “the group.”
 And there was suicide programming.
 Programming that could be initiated should she become unneeded or should she leave “the group.”
 Programming that would literally end her life, at her own hands.

 All of us are programmed, but it is possible to reverse it

 Kim’s story is powerful because her programming was so severe and deliberate.
 But the reality is that we are all being programmed.
 “Everyday programming.”
 From birth.
 By our parents, our society, our culture, our religion, our schools, our media.
 It is, in essence, the same concept, on a smaller scale.

 Our minds are filled with instructions on how to operate in the world.
 And these instructions become the building blocks from which we create our life.
 Most of these programs are created by the time we are 7 years old.
-And all of them are a result of some type of threat to our survival.
+And most of them are a result of some type of threat to our survival.

 It may have been a threat to our physical safety, a threat to our ego identity, or a threat to our emotional security.
 But there is one common thread: fear.